 • Seventy eight percent of salons claimed that indoor tanning would benefit the health of a fair-skinned teenage girl.
 Several salons even said that tanning would prevent cancer.
 They also informed callers that rising rates of skin cancer are linked to increased use of sunscreen, and that government regula- tors had certified the safety of indoor tanning.
 (All of these statements are false.)

 • Tanning salons fail to follow Food and Drug Administration (FDA) recommendations on tanning frequency.
 The FDA recommends that indoor tanners be limited to no more than three visits in the first week.
 However, three quarters of tanning salons reported that they would permit first-time customers to tan daily.

 • Tanning salons target teenage and college-aged girls.
 Salons offer student discounts and “prom,” “homecoming,” and “back-to-school” specials in their print and online advertising.

 “Tanning beds are brightly lit, cancer- causing coffins — plain and simple,” said Representative Carolyn B. Maloney of New York, one of the representatives who requested the study.
 “This report shows that teenage girls are being targeted by the tanning industry.”
-Melanoma and other skin cancers have been linked to tanning bed use in several studies, and in the past 40 years, the melanoma rate among young women ages 18-39 in the U.S. has grown by a whopping 800 percent.
+Melanoma and other skin cancers have been linked to tanning bed use in several studies.
 Melanoma is now the most common form of cancer among young adults 25-29 years old.